Objecting to Planning Applications for Extensions

 The Planning Application Process: Key Stages

-To object extension planning application UK effectively, it’s helpful to understand the typical steps a planning application goes through:
+To object to an extension planning application UK effectively, it’s helpful to understand the typical steps a planning application goes through:

 Timeliness matters; objections submitted after the consultation deadline may not be considered.